trustar/covid-19_downloader/README.md

     in a second process even if the script is already running in a process and hasn't completed yet.
 This will cause all
     processes running this script to crash.

+Permissions:

+    The Station user account whose API credentials are used for this script (hopefully, it's a service-type user account IAW Recommendation 2) need to have "view" or greater permissions to the COVID-19 enclave.
+It does not need any level of access to any other enclave.